-The Group intends to meet its investment objective by: (i) providing innovative businesses with management support and access to capital from its third-party managed funds; (ii) making direct investments via Mercia Asset Management into businesses that progress through its third-party funds needing next level capital to scale and (iii) undertaking strategic corporate transactions via investing in or acquiring complimentary businesses or sub-critical funds.
+The Group intends to meet its investment objective by: (i) providing innovative businesses with management support and access to capital from its third-party managed funds; (ii) making direct investments via Mercia Asset Management (Mercia) into businesses that progress through its third-party funds needing next level capital to scale and (iii) undertaking strategic corporate transactions via investing in or acquiring complementary businesses or sub-critical funds.

 The Group will seek exposure to innovative companies with ambitious teams and will invest where the Investment Team sees potential for future growth and shareholder return.